johnpeterson4990/johnpeterson4990/README.md

 <h2>IT Professional with interest in Cyber and DevOps</h2>

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on getting this GitHub lookin pretty
-- 🌱 I’m currently learning ... powershell and python with DevOps applications
+- 🌱 I’m currently learning powershell and python with DevOps applications
 - ⚡ Fun fact: I like movies